Seonny/Archive/Swift API Design Guidelines.md

      * Avoid obscure terms e.g. “epidermis” is not ad good as “skin”
      * Use a term of art as it is.
      * Avoid abbreviations
+     * Embrace precedent.
-     * Embrace precedent. e.g. not verticalPositionsOnUnitCircleAtOriginOfEndOfRadiusWithAngle(x) but sin(x)
+       * ex) Not verticalPositionsOnUnitCircleAtOriginOfEndOfRadiusWithAngle(x) but sin(x)

 ### Document complexity for computed property that is not O(1)

 ### Names of types and protocols are UpperCamelCase.
-Everything els is lowerCamelCase.
+Everything else is lowerCamelCase.
     * But Acronyms that appear all upper case in American English should be up- or down-cased according to case conventions.
       * ex) ASCII(American Standard Code for Information Interchange)
     * Other acronyms should be treated as ordinary words.